What’s the best food for hair growth?

 Topical scalp treatments

-As we age our bodies produce less proteins from foods we consume.
+As we get older our bodies produce less proteins from foods we consume.
 These are important for naturally stimulating cellular activity including hair growth and skin rejuvenation.
 Fortunately in the same way we can supplement our diets to compensate for such deficiencies, we can now boost our body’s regenerative cellular regrowth too.
-Specifically Skinara® Growth Factors in Hair Growth Serum incorporate recent advances in hair follicle science with the proven efficacy of 350+ different hair growth stimulants.
+Skinara® Growth Factors in Hair Growth Serum incorporate recent advances in hair follicle science with the proven efficacy of 350+ different hair growth stimulants.
 These cell growth factor proteins help encourage healthy hair rejuvenation and are available for use in the comforts of your home.
 You can use on its own, or to amplify other hair growth treatments.
 A cutting-edge scientific and natural solution: Skinara® Hair Growth Serum